coastal-science/coastal-science.github.io/content/homepage/services.md

 #### Classification Models

-We have models that provide classifications for heard sounds.
-For example, we have a binary classification model to determine whether a sound was an Killer Whale or not.
+Our team has developed models that identify the source of underwater sounds.
+For example, we have a binary classification model that classifies sounds into one of two categories - the sound was made by a Killer whale or the sound was not made by a Killer whale.
 These models were developed with data from Fisheries and Oceans Canada, JASCO, SMRU, ... .

-Check out the open source model's on our public [GitHub repository](https://github.com/coastal-science/HALLO-models).
-There you can find instructions, scripts and configuration files required to train deep learning models at detecting and classifying vocalisations made by killer whales.
+Check out these open source models on our public [GitHub repository](https://github.com/coastal-science/HALLO-models).
+There you can find instructions, scripts, and configuration files required to train deep learning models at detecting and classifying vocalisations made by Killer whales.

 ---